PIX3LFLUX/HSmartKArt-EE/README.md

 To use the Server simply open a browser and enter the Domain or IP address of the server.
-For developing applications use the Paho MQTT Python library to subscribe on or publishing to the topics associated to the mqttee-bridge.
-For more information on the specification of topics associated to a mqttee-bridge see section 'XML configuration file'.
+For developing applications use the Paho MQTT Python library to subscribe on or publishing to the topics associated to the CAN-to-MQTT Bridge.
+For more information on the specification of topics associated to a device see section 'XML configuration file'.

 ## Usage

 ### CAN-to-MQTT Bridge
-To start the CAN-to-MQTT Bridge software change into the installation directory (directory of the installation script).
-This is where the compiler will put the executable output file when the installation script is successcully completed.
+To start the CAN-to-MQTT Bridge software change into the installation directory (directory where the install-mqtt-bridge.sh script has been executed).
+This is where the compiler will put the executable output file if the installation script is successcully completed.
 In this directory run the following command to print a description of the available options:
 ```bash
 ./mqttbridge -h
 ```